halkyonio/operator/demo/README.md

      * [Scaffold a project](#scaffold-a-project)
   * [Cleanup](#cleanup)

 ## Introduction

-The purpose of this demo is to showcase how you can use the `Component`, `Link` and `Capability` CRDs combined withe the Kubernetes `operator` to help you to :
+The purpose of this demo is to showcase how you can use the `Component`, `Link` and `Capability` CRs combined with the Kubernetes `operator` to help you to :
-- Install your Microservices Spring Boot application,
+- Install your Microservices - Spring Boot applications,
 - Instantiate a PostgreSQL database
-- Inject the required information to the different Microservices to let a Spring Boot application to access/consume a service (http endpoint, database, ...)
+- Inject the required information to the different Microservices to let a Spring Boot application to access a service which is a http endpoint or to consume a database

-The demo's project consists, as depicted within the following diagram, of two Spring Boot applications and a PostgreSQL Database.
+The real example consists, as depicted within the following diagram, of two Spring Boot applications and a PostgreSQL Database.

 ![Composition](component-operator-demo2.png)